-"We want a much broader criteria to make sure these problems don't arise."'The kids are damned'
+"We want a much broader criteria to make sure these problems don't arise."

 Ms Yaqoob, who described herself as "a Birmingham mum", alleged that Ofsted's findings were "prejudged" and she had yet to see "a shred of evidence" that pupils were being radicalised.